PL/SQL supports two different notations for procedure calls, namely positional

 The disadvantage is slightly more typing effort.

-argument corresponds to.
-Use positional notation with common utility programs that
+obvious what the argument corresponds to.
+Use positional notation with common utility

 |